hrothmar/hrothmar.com/posts/2020-07-23- Hrothmars Picks from Xbox Games Showcase 2020.md

 This is hands-down the game that I’m most excited about.
 Love it or hate it, <em>Fable</em> is a game that means a lot to me and will always be close to my heart having spent hundreds of hours playing it growing up.
 The idea that <em>Fable</em> (the fourth in the series, despite the lack of numbers) is going to be releasing on a platform that I actually own makes this even better!
 Full of secrets, humor, adventure, and game-impacting decisions, the <em>Fable</em> series is one that I am always welcoming of when I see new iterations.
 My partner, Jess, was even a big fan of the series when she was getting into games, so it’s something that I’m excited to share alongside them &lt;3

 [aside]
-<em>Fable</em> was one of the first games I bought with my own money, and the first game I ever "completed", cementing my interest in fantasy RPG naratives.
+<em>Fable</em> was one of the first games I bought with my own money, and the first game I ever "completed", cementing my interest in fantasy RPG narratives.
 [/aside]

 <h2>Halo Infinite</h2>